-Get help with finding long-term care - or skilled nursing - for your loved one in this four-part series.
-Find articles with tips on deciding if it’s needed, talking about it with your family members, what the costs will be, and how to find the right option for your loved one.
+Get help with finding long-term care for your loved one in this four-part series.
+Find articles to help you understand if it’s needed, talk about it with your family members, uncover the costs, and find the right option for your loved one.

-You’ve decided that your loved one would benefit from a move to long-term care, and they - and the rest of your family - are on board with it.
-Now comes the question you may have been avoiding: How much will it cost?
+You’ve decided that your loved one would benefit from a move to long-term care.
+Now they - and the rest of your family - are on board.
+Next comes the question you may have been avoiding: How much will it cost?

-Skilled nursing costs range widely depending on the level of care needed, where you live, what services and amenities the community offers, and more.
+Skilled nursing costs vary depending on the a few factors.
+These include the level of care, your location, the services and amenities the community offers, and more.

-According to Genworth’s 2018 Cost of Care Survey - the most recent and comprehensive report about long-term care costs - the median monthly cost for long-term care with a private room was $8,365.
+According to Genworth’s 2018 Cost of Care Survey, the median monthly cost for long-term care with a private room was $8,365.

-The cost for monthly at-home care services (including a home health aide and homemaker services) were nearly the same, at $8,199.
+The cost for monthly at-home care services (including a home health aide and homemaker services) was nearly the same, at $8,199.

 What About Medicare and Medicaid?

 If you’re planning to rely on Medicare or Medicaid to cover skilled nursing costs, you’ll likely need to rethink your approach.

 Medicare Part A may cover a portion of costs for stays at a skilled nursing community for up to 100 days, and under some circumstances.

 Rules for Medicaid coverage also vary depending on the state you live in, the community you choose, the services you’ll need, and other factors.